Plastix/CSC-335/src/design/project3-status.md

 ### Violet:
 The part I mostly focused on was filesystem calls.
 I look at what kind of file operations can VFS layer handle and how to interface the VFS functions with our implementation.
-I have some trouble testing the syscalls since the
+I have trouble to figure out how to test the syscalls.
+Not much tests in the testbin call on syscalls I implemented, and many are not able to get to the point where my syscalls can be called. `lseek()` is special on the return value.
+I attempted to combine results from two registers but that didn't work so well and I didn't notice there are two functions exist already can handle that.
+Now the `lseek()` is fixed with Aidan's help.

 ## Design Document
 We definitely didn't put enough thought and design into the open file table.